Croups/agentic-financial-analyst/README.md

 - streamlit run app.py

-- Access the web interface at http://localhost:8501
+- Access the web interface
 - Enter your API keys in the sidebar
 - Input your financial question and customize agent instructions if needed
 - Click "Submit" to receive comprehensive financial analysis